certusone/kb/source/validator_ha.rst

 Best practice for Pacemaker is a three node deployment - one active node, one standby node and a third quorum-only/witness node.
 Pacemaker will only *enable a resource* (i.e. start the validator service) if it can establish a quorum, and will *self-fence* (i.e. kill the validator service;
-the act of reliably excluding a broken node from the cluster is called *fencing*).
+the act of reliably excluding a broken node from the cluster is called *fencing*) if it loses quorum.

 However, even with a quorum, self-fencing can fail.
 There are many edge cases around the interaction between pacemaker and the resources it protects.
 For instance, if pacemaker crashes,